Salt Lake City Mission: Compassionate Support for Those in Need in Utah

 Salt Lake City Mission is a well-established non-denominational rescue mission dedicated to serving the homeless, impoverished, and disenfranchised in the Salt Lake City area.
 Established in 1993, the Mission provides a broad range of services designed to help individuals and families become independent and productive members of society, all centered around Christian values.
 Their offerings include emergency services, food and nutrition assistance, mental health support, educational programs, and spiritual guidance.
 The Mission welcomes people of all races, creeds, religions, ages, sexes, and national origins, emphasizing inclusivity and compassion.
 Located on Redwood Road, the Mission’s facilities enable it to reach a wide community in need.
 One highlight is their partnership with organizations like The Farmlink Project, which has allowed them to massively increase the volume of food and supplies distributed—serving over 157,000 people as of 2021, triple the pre-pandemic count.
 The staff’s dedication and a sense of community make it a trusted and vital resource for those facing difficult life circumstances.

-Here's what people think of Salt Lake City Mission
+What people think of Salt Lake City Mission, based on reviews

 As of recent, Salt Lake City Mission holds a 4.3-star rating based on 123 reviews.